CONSTITUTION AND BY-LAWS

 ARTICLE I. Dues

-New Extension Educators entering the Extension Service are considered active members of the Association until their first IEEA Annual Meeting when they will be assessed dues for the following year.
+New Extension Educators entering the Purdue Extension are considered active members of the Association until their first IEEA Annual Meeting when they will be assessed dues for the following year.

 Associate membership in the Association shall become effective upon payment of annual dues, which are the same amount as for active members.